-The range of value determined, using units of comparison such as sales price per square foot of gross building area, can be analyzed and adjusted for differences between the comparable sales and the subject.
+The range of value determined, using units of comparison such as sales price per square foot, can be analyzed and adjusted for differences between the comparable sales and the subject.
 An analysis of adjusted units of comparison then forms the basis for the market value of the property.
 A land sales adjustment grid has been included for the value conclusion.